bennettslin/yearlings_bobtail_app/AUDIO_FIX.md

 # Audio fix
-* Figure out best GA.
-    * Clarify logPlayer and logState labels?

-# TODO
+# Todo?
 * dispatchPlay checks for player canPlayThrough.
 Does this account for logue?

-* Weird time flash in song banner when selecting verse while song is playing.
-    * Instead of setting state, use ref?
+# Blockers
+* Still wonky on mobile phone.

+# Bugs
-* Filmstrip transition is weird when selecting verse while song is playing.
+* Tracker transition is weird when selecting verse while song is playing.
+    * Need something similar to canTransitionAfterSongChange.

 * Is single mp3 needed to solve these potential problems?
     * Can audio repeat?